 Restaurants and Bars

 - The Bleecher Bar: One of the biggest attractions is Fenway Park, home of the Red Sox, with tours available for a fee.
 However, a great way to experience the stadium is at the Bleacher Bar.
-Sitting right under the bleachers at Fenway Park, this restaurant and bar looks right onto left field.
-The decor is a tribute to the home baseball team with one of a kind memorabilia.
-One can expect Boston-style bar food, and is a great way to get close to the field for a lot less money.
-Although there are couple of stairs to the main floor, there is a chair lift right at the entrance.
+Sitting right under the bleachers at Fenway Park, this restaurant and bar overlooks the left field.
+The decor is a tribute to the home baseball team with one-of-a-kind memorabilia.
+One can expect Boston-style bar food and is a great way to get close to the field for a lot less money.
+Although there are a couple of stairs to the main floor, there is a chair lift right at the entrance.
 In addition, there is an accessible restroom.

 - The Chart House: Seafood, Steak, and Prime Rib restaurant is a delicious place to dine and is basically wheelchair accessible.
 It’s located on the harbor Long Wharf, which is a convenient spot to dine if staying at the Marriott Long Wharf and is one of the oldest buildings in Boston, established in 1710.
 There is dining on the ground floor and the second but does not have an elevator.
 Nonetheless, there is a full bar and an accessible restroom downstairs.

 - Rock Bottom Restaurant and Brewery: Located in the Theater District of Boston, the Rock Bottom Restaurant & Brewery is an affordable place to dine with great beer and American food.
 Every Monday a beer is featured for $3.25.
 Happy hour is Monday-Friday 2:30-5:30 pm.
 They even have handcrafted beer to go!
 There is a very large patio area, perfect for people watching but there is also inside dining too, which is very spacious; wheelchair accessible restrooms are also available.